rabeyamily/projects_hw02/README.md

 ## Note

 This script is for educational purposes only.
-Please be respectful of Goodreads' resources and terms of service when using this script.
+When using it, please respect Goodreads' resources and terms of service.